MarcinKonowalczyk/raylib-wasm/README.md

 }
 ```

-> - If the function accepts any structs, you need to pass these structs via their address in memory, example:
+- If the function accepts any structs, you need to pass these structs via their address in memory, example:
 ```rs
 pub unsafe fn DrawRectangleRec(rec: Rectangle, color: Color) {
     DrawRectangleRec_(std::ptr::addr_of!(rec), std::ptr::addr_of!(color));
 }
 ```
+> Make this change in `web_fns.rs`

-> - Then, go to raylib.js, find the `WebAssembly.instantiateStreaming(fetch(WASM_PATH), {...` line, and implement your function in `JS` there, pretty self-explanatory from now on.
+- Then, go to `raylib.js`, find the `WebAssembly.instantiateStreaming(fetch(WASM_PATH), {...` line, and implement your function in `JS` there, pretty self-explanatory from now on.